Home / Blogs / Numerical Methods and Stability

 print(f"Discretization error: {error:.1f}%")

-Extrapolated Cd: 0.218 (theoretical value at infinite resolution)
+Extrapolated Cd: 0.218

-Error < 5%: Excellent mesh resolution
+Error < 5% Excellent mesh resolution Fine mesh is production-ready

-Error 5-10%: Acceptable for engineering work
+Error 5–10% Acceptable for engineering work Document uncertainty; proceed with caution

-Order ≈ 2: Expected for second-order schemes
+Apparent order ≈ 2 Expected for second-order schemes Scheme is behaving correctly

-Part 3: Modern Workflow Strategies
+4. Modern Workflow Strategies

 Template-Based Meshing

-# mesh_template.yaml
+# mesh_template_external_aero.yaml

 template: external_aerodynamics